 Legal drone pilots will be used to being asked for these documents and will probably even insist that you take a look at them if you are booking them.
 So our advice would be to be very wary of any drone operator that you speak to who puts any barriers in the way of you seeing these vital pieces of paper.
 Illegal operators are flying outside of the law so there’s no way of knowing what other safety measures that they are willing to overlook.

 Finding Out More about Drone Flights

-Drone Media Imaging, of course, are a fully licensed operator and we’re very happy to talk to you about your drone photography and videography needs, whatever they may be – from house portraits, to commercial thermal imaging so just get in touch to talk over your requirements.
+Drone Media Imaging, of course, is a fully licensed operator and we’re very happy to talk to you about your drone photography and videography needs, whatever they may be – from house portraits to commercial thermal imaging so just get in touch to talk over your requirements.